-How to be Safe in the Sun when Working Outside
+How to Keep Safe in the Sun whilst Working Remotely Outside

 Coping with a Scorching Spell of Hot Weather in the UK

-With Britain about to bake in a scorching spell of hot weather that could send temperatures soaring into the high 20’C’s over the Bank Holiday weekend and into early June, we thought that today we would write about something completely different to telecoms – How to stay safe in the Sun!
+With Britain about to bake in an African plume, you can expect scorching spells of hot weather that could send temperatures soaring into the 30’C’s over the next 6 weeks.
+Yes we know that it’s not telecoms related but we wanted to write about something completely different to telecoms – How to Keep Safe whilst working outside in the Sunshine!

 Whether you’re enjoying the sun in the Jacuzzi, playing in the park with your children or simply divulging in the pleasure of working from a mobile device in the great outdoors you’ll definitely need to make sure that you are protecting your skin and the skin of those around you.
 It’s not very often we get weather like this in the UK so the majority of us are just simply unprepared for such event.
 We all forget to use sunscreen and end up with sunburn or even worse, sun-stroke!

 A plume of roasting air from Europe is forecast to lift thermometers to their highest levels yet this year and threatens to smash records.
 A surge of heat from the continent could push temperatures above 30C in southern England at the weekend, challenging the all-time May Bank Holiday record of 32.8C.
 We are most certainly on a plan to beat the hottest day of 2018 so far which was recorded on the 19th April at a temperature of 29.1C.